Ee-Chee/Spiced-Academy-tabasco-curriculum/wk4_panes/README.md

 You'll want to detect mousedown events on the bar that sits on top of the images.
 After a mousedown (but before a mouseup), the bar should follow the mouse pointer on the x axis but never move out of the area defined by the left edge and right edge of the images.
 As the bar moves, the visible portions of the images should change correspondingly.

-A lovely example of this UI can be seen on <a href="https://www.heroku.com/">Heroku's homepage</a> (you have to scroll down to the second section).